Minimum Description Length Recurrent Neural Networks: Introduction

-In this paper, we propose to investigate a training method which differs from common approaches in that its goal is to optimize Minimum Description Length (MDL; \citealp{Rissanen:1978}).
-In essence, this amounts to minimizing error as usual, while at the same time trying to minimize the size of the network (a similar pressure to a Bayesian size prior).
-As a result, the architecture itself can evolve during learning and typically can decrease in size.
-One side effect is that optimization cannot be done through backpropagation alone.
+In this paper, we propose to investigate a training method which differs from common approaches in that its goal is to optimize a Minimum Description Length objective function (MDL; \citealp{Rissanen:1978}).
+This amounts to minimizing error as usual, while at the same time trying to minimize the size of the network (a similar pressure to a Bayesian size prior).
+As a result, the objective function offers a guide to determining the size of the network (a guide that error minimization alone does not provide), which means that the architecture itself can evolve during learning and typically can decrease in size.
+One potential side effect is that optimization cannot be done through backpropagation alone.
 We here use a genetic algorithm to search through the very large search space of neural networks of varying sizes.

-We find that MDL-optimized networks reach adequate levels of generalization from very small corpora, and avoid overfitting.
-The MDL optimized networks are all small and transparent; in fact, we provide proofs of accuracy that amount to infinite and exhaustive test sets.
+We find that MDL-optimized networks reach adequate generalizations from very small corpora, and they avoid overfitting.
+The MDL-optimized networks are all small and transparent; in fact, we provide proofs of accuracy that amount to infinite and exhaustive test sets.
 They can also provide deterministic outputs when relevant (expressing pure 100\% confidence).
-We illustrate this across a range of tasks involving counters, stacks, and simple functions such as addition and multiplication.
+We illustrate this across a range of tasks involving counters, stacks, and simple functions such as addition.